Measuring Stereotype and Deviation Biases in Large Language Models: Introduction

 Existing studies on bias evaluation primarily use either one of the evaluation principles, which may overlook important evaluation standards.
 For example, Shrawgi et al. assign a person from a national positive or negative stereotype \cite{shrawgi2024uncovering}.
 However, people from different nations may exhibit different attributes.
-Without a ground truth distribution, it is hard to determine whether a stereotype is representative or biased.
+Without a real-world distribution, it is hard to determine whether a stereotype is representative or biased.
 As another example, previous work evaluates the difference between election voting by LLMs and humans using real data \cite{von2023assessing}.
 However, since LLMs are trained on texts written by humans, relying solely on real data may amplify societal bias and overlook fair outputs \cite{wang2024bias}.
-Therefore, a more holistic framework that considers both evaluation principles—whether a reference output is provided or not—can enable a deeper understanding of how LLMs behave in real-world applications.
+Therefore, a more holistic framework that considers both evaluation principles—whether the reference property is specified by humans or dervied from empirical data—can enable a deeper understanding of how LLMs behave in real-world applications.